05802/05802.github.io/_posts/2020-05-10-WeekAhead.md

 * Federal Reserve System Assets: 6.721 trillion.

 ## EXPECTATIONS
+* TUE MAY 12 1030 - BLS US Consumer Price Index
 * WED MAY 13 1030 - EIA Crude Oil Inventories
 * THR MAY 14 0830 - BLS Weekly Unemployment Claims
     Conensus: 2.8m vs 3.2m (w/w)
 * FRI MAY 15 0830 - University of Michigan's Consumer Sentiment
+* FRI MAY 15 0830 - US Retail Sales
 * FRI MAY 15 1000 - BLS Job Openings and Labor Turnover

 ## THEMES
-* Delineation of the post-COVID path.
+* Delineation of the post-COVID path to 'normalcy', and what will be normal.
 * Current status of the globalist's cause, including the political and economic relationship between US and China.
 * Rally in energy prices indicative of pre-mature optimism or emrgence from demand compression?